andracs/Sustainable-Digital/games/readme.md

-# Game ideas for sustainable tech games
+# Ideas for sustainable tech software or games